Age-Old Wisdom meets Modern Tools

 Dill is an annual, self-seeding plant with feathery green leaves.
-It is used most commonly in soups, stews, and for pickling.
-Dill is easy to grow and attracts beneficial insects to your garden, such as wasps and other predatory insects.
+It is used most commonly in soups and stews or for pickling.
+Dill weed is easy to grow—here’s how!

-- After 10 to 14 days, the plants should appear in the soil.
+- After 10 to 14 days, young dill plants should appear in the soil.
 Wait another 10 to 14 days, then thin the plants to about 12 to 18 inches apart (if they aren’t already spaced well enough).

 - Water the plants freely during the growing season.

 - In order to ensure a season-long fresh supply of dill, continue sowing seeds every few weeks.
 For an extended harvest, do not allow flowers to grow on the plants.

 - If the dill was allowed to go to seed last year and the soil hasn’t been disturbed too much, more dill plants will grow the next season.

 - Leaf spot and occasionally a few other types of fungal leaf and root diseases